Grace Luczak

 Grace Luczak (Fattal) (born May 24, 1989 in Royal Oak, Michigan) is an American Olympic rower.

 Life

-Grace was a member of the USA Olympic rowing team in 2016.
+Luczak was a member of the USA Olympic rowing team in 2016 and 2020.
 She has set two World Records, including the current record in the Women’s 8+ boat.
 She is a three-time World Champion and multiple World Cup medalist.
 She was recognized as one of the Top 10 Rowers in the world by World Rowing.

 She began rowing at Pioneer High School in Michigan.
-From there, she attended Stanford University, 2011.
-The women's rowing team won the NCAA Championship in 2009, with Grace in the winning Varsity 8+.
+From there, she attended Stanford University, competing from 2008 through 2011.
+The women's rowing team won the NCAA Championship in 2009, with Luczak in the winning Varsity 8+.
+In 2023, she was inducted into the Stanford Athletics Hall of Fame.

 In 2015 Luczak, Kristine O'Brien, Adrienne Martelli and Grace Latz took the gold medal in the coxless four at the 2015 World Rowing Championships.

+In the 2016 Summer Olympics, Luczak and Felice Mueller, rowing in the Women's Coxless Pairs, finished fourth.
+In the 2020 Summer Olympics, Luczak and three other rowers finished 7th in the Women's Coxless Four event.

-She has qualified to represent the United States at the 2020 Summer Olympics.
-Grace married Dr. Michael Fattal in 2022.
+Luczak married Michael Fattal in 2022.